IroncladDev/Amjad-GPT/training/facts.md

 Replit's changelog is located at https://docs.replit.com/updates.

 Replit's github account is located at https://github.com/replit.

-Replit's github account has 128 repositories.

-Replit has 426 followers on github.

 Replit's Cofounders are Faris Masad and Haya Odeh.